Bryan Zhang

 Bryan Zheng Zhang is a prominent academic and financial technology expert who is co-founder and the executive director of the Cambridge Centre for Alternative Finance, and co-founder of Financial Innovation for Impact.
-He is also a non-executive director of the UK Financial Conduct Authority since 2024, sitting on its Board Risk Committee and Audit Committee.
+He is also a non-executive director of the UK Financial Conduct Authority since 2024, chairing its Board Risk Committee and also a member of the Audit Committee and People Committee.

 Zhang has led and co-authored over 50 regional and global fintech market and regulatory reports.
 His commentary has appeared in articles from a number of media outlets, including the BBC, the Financial Times, and City A.M..

 He is a member of the Bank of England's CBDC Engagement Forum, the OECD's Steering Group on SME & Entrepreneurship Finance, International Monetary Fund's FAS Advisory Group, the Innovation Panel of the Dubai International Financial Centre, and a member of the Bretton Woods Committee.
 Additionally, he co-chairs the Future of Global FinTech initiative in partnership with the World Economic Forum.
 Bryan served as a final round judge for Bank for International Settlements and Reserve Bank of India's G20 TechSprint on cross-border payments in 2023.